Enjoy Huge Savings When You Book a Cheap Campervan Hire in Townsville

 Townsville is also called the 'Capital of North Queensland'.
 The city sits on the waterfront, and provides visitors with easy access to Magnetic Island.
 Enjoy everything Townsville has to offer such as cuddling koalas, diving to see the SS Yongala shipwreck, sail along the Ross River, head to the top of Castle Hill and explore exciting local galleries.
 Townsville enjoys a tropical climate, fascinating history, a relaxed environment and astounding natural beauty.
 Hire a campervan in Townsville to experience more of the city and create unforgettable memories.
 Click here to learn more travel tips.

 See the sights of Townsville without spending too much on your accommodation and transportation.
 VroomVroomVroom can help you with comparing prices and reserving a campervan.
-Try our booking system - it is easy to use and we do not charge any hidden fees.
+Try our booking system - it is easy to use.

 View Campervan Rental Locations in Australia in a larger map

 Top campervan and motorhome campsites in Townsville

 BIG4 Walkabout Palms Caravan Park can be found at 6 University Road.
 Powered ensuite sites, powered sites and unpowered camping sites are included on its wide range of accommodation listings.
 The park is near Townsville's attractions and a shopping precinct, it features a jumping pillow, Internet kiosk, golf course, landscaped gardens, pool and mountain backdrop.

 Coral Coast Tourist Park lies at 547 Ingham Road, Townsville.
 The park is pet friendly and is near the popular attractions of Townsville with a central location.
 Its campsite facilities include a camp kitchen, saltwater pool, laundry, dump point and park kiosk.